magento/devdocs/guides/v2.0/architecture/archi_perspectives/third-party-libs.md

 <h2>Third-party libraries</h2>

-Magento is built with a set of external libraries.
-Composer, the dependency management system that Magento uses,  downloads all of the external libraries that are included in its main configuration file and installs them under its default installation directory (`vendor/`).
+Magento depends on a set of external libraries.
+You can use Composer to manage these dependencies.
+Composer downloads all of the external libraries that are included in its main configuration file and installs them under its default installation directory (`vendor/`).
 Third-party libraries  include Zend framework files and Symfony libraries.
-For a complete list of third-party libraries that ship with Magento, look at the main `composer.json` file of your Magento installation.

 There are some required libraries that Composer does not load.
 These reside in `lib/` and include JavaScript libraries (none of which are loaded by Composer) and a few PHP libraries.
+(You can also use Composer  to manage dependencies between various components within Magento.)

 If you are extending your Magento storefront to interact with third-party applications, you might need to include additional external libraries.
 These external libraries can be as simple as a wrapper for an API of a third-party product you are integrating with your Magento storefront, or an entire framework.